 Most shocking of all this new information we’re getting telegraphed about Paul King (these Paddington films are his first major movies) is how deftly he choreographs action.
 Surely this wasn’t a requirement for adapting Michael Bond’s can-do bear, to be chased by train and streetcar, on dog-back and in the Thames.
 But King is so conscientious of space that action remains not only exciting but funny too.
 The train chase at the end is particularly like a silent film, in the way Paddington sneaks up on the bad guy (Hugh Grant) by fastening candy apples to his paws and walking across the ceiling, and escaping to the adjacent train with a tiny crank ladder that extends one slat at a time and bows over the gap, jostling its pudgy little bear-end over the side.
 It’s worthy of Buster Keaton, who knew as well as King that our eyes must always stay located within the action, for a set-piece like this to be funny: you can only laugh at things you can follow.
 King never lets us go.

 The supporting cast supports the little bear every minute: Sally Hawkins soars as the pert Mary Brown, Paddington’s adoptive mother with swimming ambitions and a most sarcastic whisper.
-Bonneville knows how much Mr. Brown needs to hide his misgivings about the world around him behind his pride in his little part of it: he means well enough that we can forgive him for not acting on the belief that things are better than he thinks they are.
+Bonneville knows how much Mr. Brown needs to hide his misgivings about the world around him behind his pride in his little part of it: he means well enough that we can forgive him for not acting on the belief that the world is better than he thinks it is.
 Jim Broadbent gracefully enters and exits as the nebulous antique store owner.
-And it should be repeated that Gleeson’s performance is in the greatest traditions of bountiful big men on-screen, harkening to the Mack Sennett studio days, when Chaplin could have found a sparring partner in rowdy old Fatty Arbuckle to hilarious, and locomotive, effect.
+And it should be repeated that Gleeson’s performance is in the greatest traditions of bountiful big men on-screen, hearkening to the Mack Sennett studio days, when Chaplin could have found a sparring partner in rowdy old Fatty Arbuckle to hilarious, and locomotive, effect.
 Everyone in Paddington 2 keeps moving.
 It never stops, until it’s good and ready.